shailsirohi/argocd-keycloak-kind-local/keycloak-instance/README.md

 Update the hostname in keycloak.yaml based on the dns names you have selected in certificate.

-Please note: Keycloak instance doesn't work with subpaths like hostname/subpath.
-It has to be a valid dns name without subpath.
+Please note: Keycloak instance doesn't work with non-root paths like hostname/subpath.
+It has to be a root-path.

 #logs for debugging